 Tuesday, August 16, 2022

 We left Waldport this morning figuring the 80 mile trip wouldn’t take very long, even with stops at scenic viewpoints.
 Wrongo, Cowboy!
-The road is conducive to mach speeds in a motorhome.
+The road is not conducive to mach speeds in a motorhome.

-Throw in a fatality traffic accident that occurred in our path with shut down US Highwy 101 and the trip time balloons to over four hours.
+Throw in a fatality traffic accident that occurred in our path which shut down US Highwy 101 and the trip time balloons to over four hours.
 No biggie, we are not in a hurry.

 The first town of consequence we come to is Newport.
 Newport is a city in Lincoln County, Oregon, United States.
 It was incorporated in 1882, though the name dates back to the establishment of a post office in 1868.
 Newport was named for Newport, Rhode Island.
 The city has a total population of 9,989 souls, an increase of nearly 5% over its 2000 population; as of 2019, it had an estimated population of 10,853.